 - How do I accept my seat in the entering class?

 The first and second deposits are credited toward tuition.
 Both deposits are non-refundable and failure to register will result in a forfeiture of both the first and second deposit.
-You must also have a final, official transcript from the institution conferring your undergraduate degree, showing completion of all requirements for the degree and the receipt of the degree prior to matriculation in August, 2017, forwarded to our office directly from your undergraduate institution.
 Click here for more information on making your deposit.

 - Can I visit the law school?